 Next steps to quit smoking and reduce your risk for lung cancer

 Quitting smoking is tough.
 Many former smokers have made several unsuccessful attempts to stop before they kicked the habit for good.
-UTSW has a comprehensive nicotine cessation program with the resources necessary to help you stop smoking – and stay stopped.
+UTSW has a comprehensive tobacco cessation program with the resources necessary to help you stop smoking – and stay stopped.
 For example, the program offers counseling for people who need to find new ways to cope with stress.

 You can schedule a CT screening at our Plano, Richardson, or Fort Worth screening centers as well as at our main campus in Dallas.
 Each center offers free parking, a quick screening experience, and the same expertise provided by the staff at the Dallas location.
 Visit our website to learn more about UT Southwestern's comprehensive lung cancer screening program.